 Update your kitchen’s style with a selection of prints.
 Kitchens are generally associated with food and drink, so why not decorate with food and drink related art?
 Art relating to wine, coffee, vegetables or your other chosen food looks great displayed in the kitchen.
 If you’ve got a young family, photographs of the children baking can be used to create a fun, family-oriented space.
 Alternatively, if you’ve got a talent for food photography, appetising shots of steaming coffee cups and artfully decorated desserts can be a chic way to add personality to your kitchen.
 You could also think about including your favourite quotes about food as well.

-In your kitchen, we recommend hanging framed wall art instead of canvas prints.
+In your kitchen, we recommend hanging framed wall art instead of canvas prints if they will be displayed close to your equipment.
 Steam and smoke caused by cooking could leave traces on your treasured prints, so it’s best to select something you can clean easily.
 Glass framed prints help bring photos to life, and can protect them from potential damage in the kitchen.

 Wall art ideas for bedrooms